NNSS News (April - June 2017)

 Most of us work because we must out of necessity.
 A majority of American workers change jobs several times in their lives, expanding their skills, knowledge and, hopefully, pay.
 But there are those rare employees who remain where they’re at for decades—not necessarily out of need but for different, personal reasons.

 The NNSS celebrates those employees who have, remarkably, devoted several decades to the uniqueness that is the historic Site.
-Isolated 65 miles north of Las Vegas and as large as Rhode Island, the Site, as it is called, is not like any other place on earth.
+Isolated 65 miles north of Las Vegas and as large as Rhode Island, the Site, as it is called, is not like any other place on Earth.
 Perhaps that is part of its appeal to employees like Sheryl Pfeuffer who can count more than 40 years working there.

 Sheryl Pfeuffer: Back in the day:

 In 1975, TV’s Wheel of Fortune premiered, Margaret Thatcher became head of the United Kingdom’s Conservative Party, and Bill Gates and Paul Allen founded Microsoft.
-That was also the year Sheryl Pfeuffer left her paralegal job downtown Las Vegas to work 65 miles away, as an environmental monitor at the Nevada National Security Site.
+That was also the year Sheryl Pfeuffer left her paralegal job in downtown Las Vegas to work 65 miles away, as an environmental monitor at the Nevada National Security Site.

 Recently, Sheryl is facility manager of the Big Explosives Experimental Facility (BEEF) in Area 4, Baker in Area 27, Explosives Ordnance Disposal Unit in Area 11, Source Physics Experiments in Area 15 and X Tunnel in Area 25.
 At BEEF, she’s overseeing the Legacy Fragmentation project, a series of three high-explosives experiments for Los Alamos National Laboratory using old legacy weapons components to evaluate potential fragmentation patterns.
 She also began working on the Helios shot campaign, scheduled for this spring.